Full-conformal novelty detection: Discussion

 \subsection{Preview of our contributions}

-We present {\em K-FC ND (K-block full conformal novelty detection)}, a powerful, non-random algorithm that rigorously controls the finite-sample FDR.
-Our proposal leverages {\em e-values} (see~\citet{ramdas2024hypothesis} for an overview) as the statistical tool for quantifying the evidence of an outlier.
-In particular, we construct a {\em full-conformal e-value} for each test point and obtain the selection set by applying the conditionally calibrated e-BH procedure~\citep{wang2022false,lee2024boosting} to these e-values.
-We outline our theoretical and methodological contributions below and summarize the technical comparison between our method and existing methods in Table~\ref{tab:summary}.
+We present {\em K-FC ND (K-block full conformal novelty detection)}, a powerful \red{full-data} conformal algorithm \red{with immense data-driven flexibility} that rigorously controls the finite-sample FDR.
+Our proposal leverages {\em e-values} (see~\citet{ramdas2024hypothesis} for an overview) as the statistical tool for quantifying the evidence of an outlier. \red{Specifically, we assign each test point a {\em full conformal e-value} and select units using e-BH, the e-value analogue of BH~\citep{wang2022false}, or its uniformly more powerful conditionally calibrated version~\citep{lee2024boosting}.} We outline our theoretical and methodological contributions below and summarize \red{them in the context of} existing methods in Table~\ref{tab:summary}.

-\paragraph{Novelty detection with the full-conformal paradigm.} In contrast to existing methods relying on the split-conformal paradigm, our method is based on the full-conformal paradigm.
-In our framework, both the model-fitting and inference step make use of all the reference data (and even the test data); it also flexibly allows us to adaptively choose a model-fitting algorithm in a data-driven fashion.
-Such flexibility is crucial for power of the novelty detection algorithm, especially when the number of reference samples is limited (e.g., the LLM-based problem settings, where annotated data is expensive).
+\paragraph{Novelty detection with the full conformal paradigm.} In contrast to existing methods relying on the \red{SC} paradigm, our method is based on the \red{FC} paradigm.
+In our framework, both the model-fitting and inference step make use of all the reference data (and even the test data); \red{it also flexibly allows us to adaptively choose a model-fitting algorithm in a data-driven fashion.} Such flexibility is crucial for power of the novelty detection algorithm, especially when the number of reference samples is limited \red{(like in the LLM-based problem settings, where annotated data is generally expensive).}

-\paragraph{Ensuring FDR control using full conformal e-values.} One of our major theoretical contributions is proving that $K$-FC ND satisfies finite-sample FDR control.
-This is challenging because the key property required for FDR control in~\citet{bates2023testing}---that the conformal p-values are positively correlated---may no longer hold once we step into the full-conformal paradigm.
-For example, na\"ively combining the full-conformal p-values and BH does not ensure FDR control.
-To circumvent this issue, we completely forgo approaching the problem with p-values.
-Instead, we construct a set of full-conformal e-values and feed them to the e-BH procedure, which controls the FDR regardless of how the e-values depend on each other.

-\paragraph{Boosting the power of full conformal e-BH.} We also make substantial efforts to boost the power of e-BH on full conformal e-values.
-First, the full-conformal e-values are delicately designed such that they are close to exhibiting ``tight'' FDR control via the e-BH procedure, which encourages more rejections by the method.
-Second, we instantiate (and improve upon) the conditionally calibrated e-BH (e-BH-CC) framework~\citep{lee2024boosting} in the model-free novelty detection setting, which markedly boosts the empirical power of our procedure while maintaining the FDR control.
-Finally, we incorporate an e-value-based correction for the proportion of the inliers, thereby achieving tight control of FDR.